Login ↗

 This could make RBF an even more attractive option for small businesses that are looking for growth capital.
 However, it is important to remember that this is still a debt, and should only be used if the business has a strong chance of success.

-At ArK we constantly try to find new innovative ways to finance tech scaleups
+At Gilion we constantly try to find new innovative ways to finance tech scaleups.

 What is revenue based financing?